NETWAYS/advanced-puppet-training/troubleshooting/04_graphs.md

 can render a graph for the complete configuration with `puppet catalog --render-as dot find agent > agent.dot`, but this graph will be huge.

-The *dot* file can then be rendered as an image using graphviz by simply running `graphiz -Tpng agent.dot -o agent.png`.
+The *dot* file can then be rendered as an image using graphviz by simply running `dot -Tpng agent.dot -o agent.png`.

 Often you will be required to manually tweak the *dot* file to adjust names and labels or to simplify the graph.